 A great news for all PC gamers in the world, the very much awaited DirectX 12 has finally been released.
-So, what makes DX 12 so much better than its predecessors, and how do you download DirectX 12 for your Windows computer?
+So, what makes DX 12 so much better than its predecessors, and how do you download DirectX 12 for Windows 10?

 Well, DirectX 12 was announced early 2014 with all the unbelievable improvements that was yet to even believe exist.
 Now that we can finally get our hands on it, it’s true that the performance and quality are drastically improved in games and programs that support DX 12.

 About DirectX 12 Download

 You have probably seen DirectX 12 news everywhere on the internet, the Youtube, blogs, twitters, because it does mean a lot to the gamers.
 Listed below are a few improvements you can expect when using DirectX 12.

 - Drastically lower CPU (processor) overhead by up to 50 percent while scaling all CPU cores

 - Immensely improve GPU (graphic card) performance by up to 20%

 - Will be supporting all latest graphic hardware features